BMO-PL/bmo-backend/README.md

-WIP Software for real BMO
+WIP Backend for real BMO